postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/using-grpc-request.md

 ## Invoking different types of methods

-gRPC allows 4 different types of client-server communication patterns that can be used for different use cases:
+gRPC allows four different types of client-server communication patterns that can be used for different use cases:

 * <img alt="Unary method icon" src="https://assets.postman.com/postman-labs-docs/grpc-docs/using-grpc-request/icon-unary.png" width="16px"> Unary